 Step Three: Decide if you want to own a business or work for a business

-After you've gotten experience through an online course and internship, you'll need to decide if you want to own a wedding planning business or work for someone else.
+After you’ve gotten experience through the online course and internship, you’ll need to decide if you want to own a wedding planning business or work for someone else.

 Our exercise thus far should have proven to you that being a wedding planner is what you were MEANT to do (if you have any doubts, keep interning until you make a decision).
 So, now we’ve got to decide if we should open a business?